Tips For Flying

 Below are links to each customer comment/complaint sections of the airline’s websites.
 Also included is a link to the Department of Transportation (DOT) Aviation Consumer Protection Division.

 The airport is open 24 hours a day, 365 days per year.
-The passenger terminal building opens at approximately 4:00 AM and closes approximately 30 minutes after the last flight arrival.
+The passenger terminal building opens at approximately 3:00 AM.

 For a safe start, check the chart.